iadic/Primate-Nasal-Thermal/README.md

 ### 6) U-Net Tracking
 File showing how to use a trained U-Net to detect primates nose and track it across frames.
-Please note, the final model's weights have been uploaded to Canvas source code.
-Alternatively they are found in this google drive:
+Please note, the final model's weights have been uploaded to Canvas source code only.

 ### 7) U-Net Training
 This notebook shows how the U-Net model used for nose detecting was trained.
 Note, Kaggle was used for implementing this notebook as it offer's GPU acceleration.
 For training the U-Net GPU acceleration is recommended.